sanikadongre/OOAD_F19_Homeworks_Projects/Project2/Readme.md

 Project Group:

-Sanika Dongre
+1. Sanika Dongre

+2. Shruthi Sridharan

-Shruthi Sridharan (added as collaborator: Shruthi1111) Preethi Vijai Lilly (added as collaborator: PreethiVijai)
+3. Preethi Vijai Lilly

 1a -
 The implementation focusses on the Zookeeper using basic OOAD inheritance mechanism.
 The program uses three levels of Inheritance: Top level base class: Animal - is the parent class Mid level: Feline, Canine, Pachyderm- extends Animal Concrete implementations for Animals at the third level - overrides the methods in above two classes.
 Animal class is the topmost level (base class) class will be inherited by child classes - All the properties and methods inherited across all the child classes.